 Part and parcel of the Nancy Drew and The Hardy Boys books, since having a competent police force would render the need for crime solving eighteen-year-olds unnecessary.
 The same goes for Trixie Belden.

-In Tamora Pierce's Provost's Dogs novels, this seems to be the case for Day Watch and any of the Dogs portrayed unsympathetically.
-Taken up a notch with Sir Lionel of Trebond, in charge of the Dogs in Port Caynn, who is, not only incompetent, an incredible coward willing to put up with huge amounts of criminal activity to save his skin.
+In Tamora Pierce's Provost's Dog novels, this seems to be the case for Night Watch and any of the Dogs portrayed unsympathetically.
+Taken up a notch with Sir Lionel of Trebond, which causes this trope in the Port Caynn Guard by extention—he's not only incompetent, he's an incredible coward willing to put up with huge amounts of criminal activity to save his skin.

 Averted with the Special Investigations unit in The Dresden Files, led by Karrin Murphy, who among other things has taken down a tree-monster with a chainsaw.
 Though the unit still calls in Dresden for consulting, it's mentioned a few books in that they've learned enough to handle most of your usual supernatural riff-raff without the wizard's help.
 There are also things with enough power that getting the police involved would lead to a bloodbath.
 Several times Dresden convinces Murphy not to involve her unit by telling her what he's facing is "worse than the loup-garou", a Nigh Invulnerable variety of werewolf that rampaged through the station in the second book.